Wildlander-mod/Support/Docs/FAQ.md

 ## Error: Incompatible menu file(Map.swf) when opening the map.

 You missed an MCM setting in SkyUI!
-Open SkyUI MCM Menu > Advanced > uncheck SWF Version Checking
+Open SkyUI MCM Menu > Advanced > uncheck 'Map menu' in  SWF Version Checking section.

 ---